 This is an absolute godsend for remote teams as you would otherwise need to rely on helpdesk software, which adds an unnecessary layer of productivity loss.

 Needless to say, Atlassian is another one of those tools that integrate exceptionally well with outside software.
 Any of the remote communication tools we have mentioned throughout this roundup will have some form of interaction with Atlassian.
 And vice-versa, of course.

 Evidently, there are countless amazing tools for managing a remote work environment.
 I think, overall, we have touched upon some of the best of the best on the market right now.
 In the end, you have to decide what is a good fit for your specific business, and the type of team you are managing.

-Alternatively, you can take a look at the Geekflare Collections page to check out some other niche tools for many different occasions.
+Alternatively, you can take a look at the Geekflare Resources page to check out some other niche tools for many different occasions.
 Getting set-up with your project management environment is always messy at first.
 But once you get it going, it should be a breeze to steer through projects and individual tasks.